Heinz Spiess

 To implement the equilibrium transit assignment discussed in the previous section, the following basic EMME/2 tools are used:

-The travel cost function is given by a fixed travel time and a volume dependent congestion function in the form
+The travel cost function is given by a fixed travel time

 The fixed travel costs